mhmdaman/grumpy_files/README.md

 - Send file contents to any external service
 - Automatically mark files as safe to delete

-**Labels used in Phase 1:**
-- `Detected` — a file that matched a rule (size, age, duplicate)
-- `Potential cleanup candidate` — a file that *may* be removable, but the user must decide

-The label `Safe to delete` is **never used** in Phase 1.
-Age, size, or location alone are not sufficient reasons to delete a file.
+**Labels used:**
+- `KEEP` — Identified as active user file, application bundle, or valuable dataset.
+- `REVIEW` — File worth user attention (old files, installers in Downloads, large videos, etc.).
+- `POTENTIAL_CLEANUP` — Identical duplicate copies or clear redundancy candidates.
+- `IGNORE` — Build dependencies, package caches, and system internals.

+The label `SAFE_TO_DELETE` is **never used**.

 ---